magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 # Sandbox

-The Sandbox is implemented as an iframe with a sandbox attribute.
+The secure environment that Apps execute in is called the Sandbox.
+It's implemented as an iframe with a sandbox attribute.
 The Sandbox environment is restrictive but provides a number of global functions that enable you to bypass these restrictions.
 Each of these Sandbox functions has a name that begins with `request`, reflecting the fact that they may fail if not approved.
 The Assistant is responsible for approving Sandbox requests, either automatically if determined to be safe or by asking for user confirmation.

 The Sandbox has the following high level restrictions and associated Sandbox functions:

 - Limited network access.
 APIs like `fetch` don't work, and you can't use traditional links.
   - Use `requestApp` and `requestFunction` to call other Apps and Functions
-  - Use `requestFetch` to fetch data from another website
+  - Use `requestFetch` to fetch data from the web
   - Use `requestOpenUrl` to open a link in a new tab
   - Use `requestPublish` to publish a Function
   - Note: currently there are limited ways that your App can access the network without using a Sandbox function.
 You should not rely on these, as they may be blocked at any time without warning.